myersm0/montre/docs/api.md

 └── alignments.bin       # alignment edges (optional, only for multi-component corpora)
 ```

 Index version is stored in `corpus.json` and checked on load.
-Current version: 5.

 The `forward.bin`, `spans.bin`, `sentence_ids.bin`, and `mwt.bin` files use custom flat binary formats designed for memory-mapped access.
 They are opened via `mmap` on `Corpus::open` with no deserialization — the OS pages data into RAM on demand.
 The `inverted.bin` and `lexicon.bin` files are still bincode-serialized and deserialized into heap structures on open.
 The `spacing.bin` file contains a serialized roaring bitmap with a small header.
 The `empty_nodes.json` file is deserialized into memory on open.